MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 One thing that always catches out people with editing YAML, is indentation.
 This is especially true for large CloudFormation files.

 Take a look at this snippet.
-Can you see the error at a quick glance :eyes: ?
+Can you see the error at a quick glance 👀 ?

 ![AWS CloudFormation with Indent Error](/images/posts/up-your-aws-cloudformation-game/cloudformation-with-error.png)